imsb-uke/scGAN/README.md

 # Realistic in silico generation and augmentation of single cell RNA-seq data using Generative Adversarial Neural Networks
-This project contains the Tensorflow implementation and documentation for the training of the (c)scGAN models described in our [manuscript](https://www.biorxiv.org/content/early/2018/08/14/390153) 'Realistic in silico generation and augmentation of single cell RNA-seq data using Generative Adversarial Neural Networks'.
+This project contains the Tensorflow implementation and documentation for the training of the (c)scGAN models described in our [manuscript](https://www.nature.com/articles/s41467-019-14018-z) 'Realistic in silico generation and augmentation of single cell RNA-seq data using Generative Adversarial Neural Networks'.
-This document describes how to set up an envinroment and run the code to replicate the results of the original manuscript.
+This document describes how to set up an environment and run the code to replicate the results of the original manuscript.

 ## Main requirements
 The code was tested with the following packages and versions:
- - Python: 3.6
+ - Python: 3.5
  - Tensorflow: 1.8
  - Scanpy: 1.2.2
  - Anndata: 0.6.5